THEATRE DEPARTMENT STAFF

 Rachel Atkins is a Seattle-based playwright and teaching artist.
 She is the scriptwriter for Living Voices/Theatreworks USA, the educational theatre company with whom she has twelve different multi-media shows in ongoing national touring repertory.
 Her plays have been seen on numerous professional stages around the country as well as locally with Book-It Repertory Theatre, Seattle Repertory Theatre, Seattle Children's Theatre, and Seattle Public Theater among many others.
 Rachel graduated from Dartmouth College and holds her Masters in Educational Theatre from New York University.
 Rachel is a 2010 Theatre Puget Sound Gregory Award nominee for Outstanding Playwright.
 Her play Black Like Us (Original Works Publishing) received the 2014 Gregory Award for Best New Play, two Seattle Times Footlight Awards, including Top World Premiere, and was a 2014 American Theatre Critics Association Steinberg New Play Award nominee.

-Jon Lutyens, Vocal Director
+Jon Lutyens, Music Director & Voice Teacher

 Jon Lutyens is an actor, musician, and educator around the Puget Sound region.
 He has appeared on stage with ACT Theatre, 5th Avenue Theatre, Seattle Childrens Theatre, Intiman Theatre, and many others, in roles ranging from soldiers to poets, from ill-fated Frenchmen to an East African elephant.
 Jon has taught and directed with Village Theatre's KidStage program, Seattle and Everett Public Schools, and Seattle Opera.
 He is currently serves as Literary Associate for Showtunes Theatre Company, and Producing Director for Eckstein Middle School.
 Jon holds a B.A. in Theatre Arts from Western Washington University.

-Kelly Kitchens, Book-It Teaching Artist
+Kelly Kitchens, Narrative Theatre Teaching Artist

 Kelly Kitchens is a professional director, actor, adaptor, and teaching artist.
 She was the recipient of the 2014 Gregory Award for Outstanding Director and was named Best Director by the 2015 Seattle Weekly Readers Poll.
 She is the Associate Artistic Director at Seattle Public Theater, a member of the Sandbox Artists Collective, and a member of Actor's Equity Association.
 Recent projects include: performing as Jaques in As You Like It (Seattle Shakespeare Company, Wooden O); directing Slowgirl (Seattle Public Theater); Tall Girls (Washington Ensemble Theater); Black Comedy (Strawberry Theater Workshop); and adapting and directing She's Come Undone (Book-It Repertory Theatre).
 Upcoming directing projects include: The Art of Bad Men (MAP Theater); Chekhov’s “The Little Trilogy” (The Seagull Project, Great Soul of Russia); and The Other Place (Seattle Public Theater).
 Kelly earned her B.A. in Theater and English from Vanderbilt University and her M.F.A. in Acting from the University of Texas at Austin.
 RHS Theatre is thrilled to have Kelly return with our long-time Book-It Rep partnership on Theatre 5.